 Here’s a peek at what we learned:

-- 33% of all educators are most concerned about healthy and safety, while 32% of educators are most worried about redeveloping their curriculum for in-person or hybrid learning.
+33% of all educators are most concerned about health and safety, while 32% of educators are most worried about redeveloping their curriculum for in-person or hybrid learning.

 What do you think of these results?
 Do you feel the same way?
 Let us know!